ctsrc/Base256/README.md

 You might expect data encoded in base 256 to be more space efficient than data encoded in base 16, but with this particular set of symbols, that is not the case!
-Likewise, you have to type more, not less, than you would if you use this base 256 instead of base 16.
+As a natural consequence of this, you have to type more, not less, than you would if you use this base 256 instead of base 16.

 So, why this base 256 encoding?